 What they do sign up for

 Something useful that will solve a problem they have.
 We desire things to solve our problems.
 Identify a problem your clients have and solve it with your ‘something useful’.
 I call this a free goodie.
 You need only ease 1 immediate problem.
 There’s no need at this stage to solve all their problems.
 A free goodie is easy to put together.
 If you download my free toolkit and resources guide I’ve listed some easy to use (and some are free) tools.
 It’s no 2.

 Next you need a mechanism to collect and release the free goodie automatically.
 Because seriously, you don’t have time to manually reply to everyone who signs up for your free goodie.
 These requests could come any time of day or night.
 So you don’t want to spoil the experience of your potential customer by making them wait until you’re next at your computer to manually reply to them and send them your free goodie.
-My free toolkit and resources guide has some options here – it’s no 4
+This is what I teach in my Supercharged Website Mastermind.

 They’ve had your free useful something.
 If you’re smart, you’ve cleverly woven in an upsell that the next step is to call you and have a conversation.
 Some might do that.
 In which case – ka-ching!
 You’ve got a proper opportunity to speak with your prospect and find out exactly what they need so you can pitch your service as being ideal for them.